 When children can’t be with their parents, they should be with their family.
 Foster Kinship was established as a 501(c)(3) organization in 2011 by Alison Caliendo.
-As a foster/adoptive parent, she has the desire to help the 31,000 children living with relative caregivers, also known as kinship care.
+As a foster/adoptive parent, she has the desire to help the 32,000 children in Nevada living with relative caregivers, also known as kinship care.
 Foster Kinship was founded with a mission to “strengthen the kinship caregivers’ capacity to provide safe, permanent, and nurturing homes for children.”

 By helping to “keep home in the family” for these vulnerable children, Foster Kinship envisions a safe and healthy childhood for ALL children in kinship care.